echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 ### Fee payment

 All fees below are specified in bytes, which are calculated based on transactions virtual sizes.
-Fees in satoshi and approximate fees in USD are provided in the table below.
+Fees in satoshi and approximate fees in USD are provided in the table below as well.

 |            | Deposit fee | Withdrawal fee | Minimum deposit | Minimum withdrawal |